audiotranskription Hintergrund

 Overview of the process

-First of all, the user needs (partially) free accounts with all three LLMs and selects a short, non-GDPR-relevant text excerpt.
-A simple, open starting question is formulated for the AI interpretation group to initiate the analysis process.
+First of all, the user needs (partly) free accounts with all three LLMs and chooses a short one.
+A simple, open starting question is formulated for the LLMs to initiate the analysis process.

 In the first round of analysis, the three LLMs describe the text from different perspectives.
 The researcher then reflects on the statements and derives the next steps.